megascatterbomb/mega_mod/README.md

 Installation:
 - Copy the contents of the repo to `tf/scripts/vscripts`
 - Add `script_execute mega_mod/main.nut` to the end of your server.cfg
-- You can comment out any maps you don't want to use the mod for within `main.nut`
+- You can comment out any mods you don't want to use for within `main.nut`
+- Optional: add `sv_allow_point_servercommand` to your `vscript_convar_allowlist.txt` if you want to use gamemode-specific cfgs.

 Project structure:
 - `/common`